UAlbany Students visit Puerto Rico to help with Hurricane aftermath UAlbany Students visit Puerto Rico to help with Hurricane aftermath

 Globalization, advances in social media and communication technologies, expanded affordable air travel have created virtual translocal and transnational Latina/o communities.
 Because of the profound demographic changes in the U.S., it is increasingly more important for students to develop an understanding of the diverse cultures and histories, and the interconnectness of Latin America and Latinx communities.

-Publications by Latin American, Caribbean and U.S. Latino Studies Faculty
+Publications by Africana, Latin American, Caribbean, and Latinx Studies Faculty

 Abstract Barrios (book cover) by Johana Londono